-- 3. In VHDL, use the following syntax for the constraints. - Use the predefined attributes package by adding this syntax attribute syn_tcol1 : string; attribute syn tcol2 : string;
+- 3. In VHDL, use the following syntax for the constraints. - Use the predefined attributes package by adding this syntax

 '''

 library symplify;

 use symplify.attributes.all;

 '''

 In VHDL, you must use the predefined attributes package.
 For each directive, there are ten predeclared constraints in the attributes package, from directive_name1 to directive_name10.
 If you need more constraints, declare the additional constraints using integers greater than 10.
 For example: